longwei66/LinuxNerding/README.md

   - Python (2 and 3, comes with the box... but as it is the obsession of the moment there'll be a section for that.)
   - Pycharm (my main IDE at the moment, it was a bit tricky so there'll be a section for it, in the python section.)

  I may have forgotten some stuff.
-That'll get update from time to time.
+That'll get updated from time to time.

  Oh, and of course I play a bit of nerdy games from time to time: Stone Soup Crawl (just `apt install crawl`) and Dwarf Fortress.
 For emulation purposes Higan is nice and covers pretty much all the retrogaming needs.
 There may be a little bit of info on DosBox and Ultima IV and V at some point later.

+- Stuff that at some point was used...
+  - Geeqie (Image browser of some sort)
+  - RawTherapee (darktable equivalent)
+  - Audacity (to manipulate sound files)
+  - mplayer (competitor for VLC)
+  - Arduino (directly from apt as the one taken from the website did some weird stuff when I tried to install it...)
+  - GPXSee (app to see stuff coming from GPS tracks...
+It seems to be broken in apt at the moment)
+  - Keybase + Telegram
+  - Etcher (app to flash iso to USB sticks, as an AppImage (not opensource) https://www.balena.io/etcher/)
+  - Atom (IDE)

 ## Now let's make a nice looking conky!
 TBD